Adform Brings Native Advertising to Scale with Programmatic Buying

 According to the native advertising report published by the MMA, consumers spent 40 percent more time interacting with native ads than with standard ones, and when native ads appeared in a mobile environment, consumers gave mobile native ads three times more attention than standard ones.

-Over the last two years, Adform has helped advertisers and publishers build custom native formats that enhance the user experience while simultaneously working to meet marketers’ need to combine their first-party data at scale.
+Over the last two years, Adform has helped advertisers build custom native formats that enhance the user experience while simultaneously working to meet marketers’ need to combine their first-party data at scale.

 Reaching audiences at scale with native advertising has challenged the industry until recently, when the Internet Advertising Bureau (IAB) released its OpenRTB 2.3 guidelines earlier this year, including standardization for native ads.